datacoves/docs/docs/getting-started/Admin/configure-airflow.md

 # Configuring Airflow
 You don't need Airflow to begin using Datacoves, but at some point you will want to orchestrate / schedule your dbt jobs.

 1. Start with the initial configuration of Airflow in your Datacoves environment.
-Be sure to double check your branch name, profiles path and DAG path.
+You may need to make changes to your repository to have the correct profiles path and DAG path.

     <a href="/#/how-tos/airflow/initial-setup" target="_blank" rel="noopener">Initial Airflow Setup</a>